beckyli/NEC/FAQs.md

 *Please note*: as of release v1.3 the addition of noise using the KSG estimator is switched on by default.

+Importantly -- the addition of noise means that the results of the KSG estimators become (slightly) stochastic.
+If you need to produce repeatable results, then you can simply turn off the noise addition by setting property `NOISE_LEVEL_TO_ADD` to `0`.
+(If you still need noise added, but want this to be repeatable, then I suggest you do this yourself before calling JIDT, using a fixed random number seed).

 More details are shown in the [Javadocs](Documentation) for the `setProperty(String, String)` method for each relevant calculator.

+### Why are my results from a Kraskov-Stoegbauer-Grassberger estimator stochastic?

+See the FAQ [Can the Kraskov-Stoegbauer-Grassberger estimator add noise to the data?](#can-the-kraskov-stoegbauer-grassberger-estimator-add-noise-to-the-data), including the suggestion on how to turn this feature off if you need to.

 ### How do I set the Kraskov-Stoegbauer-Grassberger estimator for transfer entropy to use algorithm 2?